-Doing exercises is good to retrieve your knowledge as well as increasing your understanding of the subject.
+Solving exercises is good to retrieve your knowledge and to better understand the subject.
 Exercises and questions can help you avoid the illusion of competence.
 They can spot a new light on some aspects of the knowledge you missed to see before.

 To come back to my study of Computer Science, I think this testing method is more adapted to the topic, to me, and to my goals, at least for now.